NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

 start more simultaneous processes (use the parameters ``--tile-size`` and ``--num-processes``).

+It is important to note that processing more tiles at a time may actually slow things down, if all processes write to the same disk and if processing each tile is dominated by the speed of writing to disk.
+Hence some benchmarking may be necessary for your camera type and storage setup.

 The grid size, that is the dimension of pixels on the ground, set via the ``--tr`` option, should be in units as expected by the projection string obtained either from the DEM to project onto, or, if